eschen42/YieldBasedAssetRatio/README.md

 . ~/conda/bin/activate graham
 ```

+### Ensure that `sq1ite3` is on your PATH

+This build depends upon the `sqlite3` command line utility, which is not available (as far as I know) from the conda-forge conda channel.
+This utility is documented at [https://sqlite.org/cli.html](https://sqlite.org/cli.html) and may be obtained by downloading the `sqlite-tools-...` bundles from [https://sqlite.org/download.html](https://sqlite.org/download.html) if `sqlite3` is not already installed on your system.
+Make sure that it is on your path when performing the following steps.

 ### Steps performed by `make -f Makefile`

 ### Fetch the Shiller dataset for the S&P 500 stock index and ten-year US treasury bonds